International Context & Activities

 The International Sustainable Campus Network provides a global forum to support leading colleges, universities, and corporate campuses in the exchange of information, ideas, and best practices for achieving sustainable campus operations and integrating sustainability in research and teaching.

 The Tertiary Wellbeing Aotearoa New Zealand (TWANZ) Network aims to support local, national and international collaboration and initiatives to increase the health and wellbeing of staff and students through systemic change in tertiary settings across Aotearoa New Zealand.
 TWANZ is guided by the principles outlined in the Okanagan Charter, while reflecting the uniqueness of Aotearoa settings, knowledge and populations.
+This is reflected in the TWANZ guide ‘Applying the Okanagan Charter for health promoting campuses in Aotearoa New Zealand’.

 The Canadian Health Promoting Universities and Colleges Network was established in 2016 and engages higher education institutions across Canada to activate the Okanagan Charter and advance the health promoting campuses movement.